 The only way to know (without blood tests) if your luteal phase is lengthened with Vitex, is through charting.
 If before Vitex your days between ovulation and your period are less than after taking Vitex, then it has likely helped you have a longer luteal phase.

 If, on the other hand, you test Vitex without charting and your cycles lengthen then it could also be because you were not ovulating at all before due to high prolactin levels, and now you are.

 Charting is the only way to know the before and after.

-Is Vitex for me?
+Is Vitex right for you?

 All that said, Vitex could work for you if you indeed struggle with high prolactin levels due to low dopamine.
 That means that if your prolactin levels are high because of another reason such as for example a (benign) tumor, then Vitex is not likely to help.
 Also, if you are not ovulating or have irregular cycles because of other hormonal imbalances, toxicity or PCOS, then at best it may help a little but not fully.

-In any case, Vitex will only help you while you are taking it, unless at the same time you are also sorting out the reason for you low dopamine.
+In any case, Vitex will only help you while you are taking it unless at the same time you are also sorting out the reason for your low dopamine.
 Homeopathy is a great way to do that as it resolves the deeper issues of symptoms rather than covering them up.
 Mary also had high levels of prolactin but was able to change that with homeopathic treatment and finally fall pregnant and carry her baby full term!